tokenized/docs/order-of-operations-asset.md

 #### 6. Asset Modification

 If the successful motion requires any changes to be made to the asset, the Issuer must issue a new asset modification action with the updated details and a new version number for the asset.
-This is not something that happens automatically and the smart contract will not allow the Issuer to change fields that it is not authorised to change without authorisation unless the issuer includes a pointer to a vote result authorising the change of that item.
+This is not something that happens automatically and the smart contract will not allow the Issuer to change fields that it is not permitted to change unless the issuer includes a pointer to a vote result authorising the change of that item.

 #### 7. Rejection/Asset Creation